 Backend processes

-Here is how information will be retrieved for the Visitor’s Status section:
+Here is how information will be retrieved from the database for the Visitor’s Status section:

 In the visitors table, a visitor’s personal information is stored.
 Besides that, the following information is also stored: status (checked in or out), the time checked in and out, the card’s id to which the visitor is linked, the balance on said card and the money spent on said card.